0xEddie/space-tourism-brochure/README.md

 - Using ARIA properties to create accomadative accessible websites seems to be a very large topic.
 - Utility classes are nontrivial to set up, but the benefit is obvious for maintainable cohesive design.
 I think [Tailwind CSS](https://tailwindcss.com/) could allow for much faster design iteration and would be worth looking into.
 - Refactor site from CSR to SSG
   - This is a Client Side Rendered (CSR) React app.
-They are the simplest to set up, but are unperformant (due to the rendering time on the client's browser) and are bad for Search Engine Optimization (SEO) because search engine crawlers can only initially see the config `index.html` file and have to wait for React to render.
+They are the simplest to set up, but are Not Great in terms of performance (due to the rendering time on the client's browser) and are bad for Search Engine Optimization (SEO).
+CSR apps are bad for SEO because search engine crawlers can only initially see the config `index.html` file and have to wait for React to render.
   - Since this website only contains static, unchanging pages (no user or dynamic information is fetched and displayed), that means this could be refactored to be a Static Site Generated (SSG) application.
-SSG apps are more performant and better for SEO since they are just static pages rendered at build time, and hosting them is also cheaper.
+SSG apps are more performant and better for SEO since they are just static pages rendered at build time.
+Static sites are also cheaper to host.
   - There is a [Vite plugin](https://vite-plugin-ssr.com/pre-rendering) which allows for easy SSG and would be an excellent next step for development.

 ### Useful Resources

 - [Reduce rendering load of animated box shadows by 10x](https://tobiasahlin.com/blog/how-to-animate-box-shadow/) - Using transform on an element's box-shadow is _extremely_ compute intensive.
-Using transform on that element's `::after` psuedoelement instead (to create a hover outline effect) is a significantly better practice.
+Using transform on that element's `::after` psuedoelement instead (to create a hover outline effect) is better practice.

 ## Author

 - Twitter - [@0x_eddie](https://www.twitter.com/0x_eddie)
-- Website -